-"Over the past year, we have witnessed how the global coronavirus pandemic has a local impact," shares Wayne R. McCullough, Director of the MPH program.
-"Our Public Health colleagues have played a critical role collaborating in the Flint community to get credible and reliable information to the public.
-COVID-19 has demonstrated the importance of having public health experts embedded within the community, protecting people's health where they live or work.
-This is the reason why we felt now was the time to invest in the community at this magnitude - and prepare the next generation of local master's degree prepared public health citizens."
+"Over the past several years, the coronavirus showed us how a global pandemic has a local impact," shares Wayne R. McCullough, Director of the MPH program.
+"Our Public Health colleagues played a critical role in collaborating with the Flint community to get credible and reliable information to the public.
+COVID-19 demonstrated the importance of having public health experts embedded within the community, protecting people's health where they live or work.
+This is one of the reasons why we wanted to invest in the community at this magnitude - and prepare the next generation of local master's degree-prepared public health citizens."

 The scholarship's principal aim is to offer financial support to encourage serious and deserving students from the Greater Flint Community to pursue a graduate-level degree in public health.
 The next scholarship will be awarded for the 2023-2024 program year with a fall start.
 Recipients can attend online on a part-time or full-time basis.

 Scholarship Application Requirements

 - Applicants must currently live or work in the Greater Flint community and be accepted into the MPH program

 - Regular admission to the MSU Master of Public Health program for fall semester 2023